 He wasn’t really interested in evaluating their skill.
 He had full confidence in the quality of their training and in Captain Willikers’ ability to prepare them for their first engagement.
 He was just giving the greenies a chance to demonstrate their competence to their new veteran counterparts, to experience some sort of trust in each others’ abilities.
 Normally he’d do this over the course of several days, but he didn’t even have several hours.
 This would have to suffice.

 While they ran their drills, he had Webster provide a full report of the river boat ambush with a growing itch of anger and dread.
 The Reconnaissance Service should have prevented it.
 CRS’ failure to catch such a massive security breach eroded his confidence in their ability to keep tabs on enemy movement and conditions in Llael.
-Intellectually he understood the task was virtually impossible given Khador’s new ‘ball in the cup’ strategy to foiling their intelligence.
+He understood the task was virtually impossible given Khador’s new ‘ball in the cup’ strategy to foiling their intelligence.
 Intellectually he grasped that CRS failing to catch one warjack, positioned on the edge of the Cygnaran border along a very sparsely-populated stretch of river weeks or months in advance, was not surprising and even forgivable considering the circumstances.
-Intellectually he knew it was reasonable to trust them.
 Yet he felt sick with worry about what they were marching into.